 There is a war going on here in Providence, and the team at Big Blue Bug Solutions is on the front lines.
 Since the end of the 1990s, bed bug infestations in the United States have been growing, and growing… and growing!
 Why is the number of bed bug infestations growing at such a startling rate?
 It is because people don't know enough about them.
 If you're like, "Bugs!
 Eww!"
 We understand.
 But this is one bug you should take a closer look at because if you don't replace bed bug fiction with bed bugs facts, you could be the next person to get these bugs.
 Here's what you should know.

+One of the most commonly asked questions about bed bugs is, "what do bed bugs look like?"
 If you were to see a 1.5mm long, pale, six-legged bug with a bright red abdomen feeding on your skin, would you recognize it as a bed bug?
 Most people wouldn't.
-This is because the images we see of bed bugs are usually adult bed bugs which are rusty brown, not pale.
+This is because the images we see of bed bugs are usually adult bed bugs that are rusty brown, not pale.
 You're not likely to ever see an adult bed bug feeding on your skin.
 They wait in their hiding places until it is dark, and until carbon dioxide levels rise.
 Immature nymphs, which are pale and sometimes tan in color, are the bed bugs that you'll find sucking your blood before you go to bed.
 If you see one feeding on your skin while watching television in a hotel room or watching a movie in a movie theater, it pays to know what bug you're looking at.

 These tiny bugs leave tiny signs.
 If you're watching for them, you could prevent bed bugs from hitching a ride home with you.